Public Data:

 Users can also find information about accessing Luke Cole network data and email and authorized users can control features of the Luke Cole's network such as toggling power to computers.

-Personal Note From Luke Cole
+2003 - A Personal Note From Luke Cole

 If your in the robotics field, I don't blame you - robotics is the ultimate engineering task, however I would also say it is the ultimate scientific challenge!
 Robots, of various types exist within the world today and more organisations are joining the field each year.
 I remember when I was younger thinking a VCR was pretty cool, but a walking and talking VCR, now that's COOL.
 I guess that's why I find robotics so interesting, along with the fact it's the greatest type of technology around, since it involves electronics, mechanics, software, computing and the challenge of understanding the great unknowns of life.